WDI-SEA/notes/02-js-jquery/js-dom/01readme.md

 * `event.target` - this contains a reference to the actual DOM element that generated the event.
 In the case of a 'click' event, `event.target` would be the element that was clicked on.
 * Several _...X_ and _...Y_ properties that tell where the click occurred.
-* `event.preventDefault()` - a function to immediately disable the default action of this event this the given element.
+* `event.preventDefault()` - a function to immediately disable the default action of this event for the given element.
 Useful for preventing unwanted form submissions or link navigation.
 * `event.stopPropagation()` - a function for disabling the "bubbling" of this event up the DOM.
 More on this below...

 *Note:* JavaScript's `this` keyword within the listener function will also be set to the DOM element that `addEventListener` was called on, so you can use it instead of `event.target` if you like.